Daphne Romney QC

 In 2018, she represented a multinational company claiming legal professional privilege in a disability discrimination claim (X v Y).
 Her cases in the Court of Appeal include Manchester NHS v Fecitt (whistleblowing) Kemeh v Ministry of Defence (agency and race discrimination) and Rochford v WNS Global Services (acquiescence in discrimination).

 In non-discrimination claims, she has recently acted for an employee dismissed by JP Morgan for gross misconduct, a bank sued for unfair and wrongful dismissal by a former compliance officer and in 2018, she appeared in the EAT for the liquidator of Keeping Kids Company in a claim for a protective award (Keeping Kids Company v Weinstock).
-She is currently representing a former Managing Director sued for breach of his restrictive covenants and breach of contract in a substantial team move case and she acted for the employee in the Court of Appeal in Adesokan v Sainsbury's (the scope of gross misconduct),
+She represented a former Managing Director sued for breach of his restrictive covenants and breach of contract in a substantial team move case and acted for the employee in the Court of Appeal in Adesokan v Sainsbury's (the scope of gross misconduct),

 Daphne also appears in disciplinary hearings.
 She acted for Head Teacher Jo Shuter in her disciplinary hearing at Quintin Kynaston School in which Ms Shuter was reinstated, a story later featured in The Sunday Times.
 She also drafted an appeal for Ms Shuter against a life-long ban from teaching imposed by the SoS of Education following a hearing before the NCTL- the appeal was conceded without a hearing, and in a subsequent hearing, Ms Shuter's ban was lifted after two years.